How to trade with 1:3000 leverage?

 FBS provides leverage as soon as you deposit your funds into your account.
 The maximum leverage at FBS is 1:3000.
 This means you can deposit $1 and trade Forex like you have $3000.
 This tool enables traders to maximize profits on even small price changes.

-What is the best leverage ratio for trading precious metals?
+What leverage ratio can I use for trading precious metals?

 How to start trading?

 If you are 18+ years old, you can join FBS and begin your FX journey.
 To trade, you need a brokerage account and sufficient knowledge on how assets behave in the financial markets.
 Start with studying the basics with our free educational materials and creating an FBS account.
 You may want to test the environment with virtual money with a Demo account.
 Once you are ready, enter the real market and trade to succeed.